QBI-Software/NEURON-tutorial/lessons/synaptic.md

 ## Part B: Using HOC

 We are now ready to take a look under the hood of NEURON at the code which runs through the simulator.
 The scripting code is written in **HOC (High Order Calculator)** which is an interpretive language loosely resembling C code developed in ancient times as a UNIX interpreter for calculations.
 It is now only found in NEURON.
-If you have not had any exposure to programming constructs, have a read of the [Help page](help) and we will aim to allow you to understand the code rather than having to write it.
+If you have not had any exposure to programming constructs, have a read of the [Help page](help) and we will aim to allow you to understand the code more than having to write it.

 **Recommended structure of a HOC program:**